 - Licensed persons performing within their scope of practice

 Virginia Board of Audiology and Speech Pathology

 Questions regarding state advocacy issues?
-Call ASHA at 800-498-2071 and ask for the State Advocacy Team.
+Call ASHA at 800-498-2071 and ask for the State Affairs Team.